Museum History

 On the 7th of March 2011 a lease agreement was signed with the city of Middletown Connecticut for the Museum to use a modular building on the campus of a former school building known as Eckersley Hall located at 61 Durant Street.
 The building was sold to Saint Sabastian church to use as a school.
 In 2011 the city purchased the building from the church to use as a Senior Center.
 After several years the city asked the Museum to vacate the modular buildings so a parking lot could be built for the Center.
 At that time the Museum moved all the items into storage.

 In 2016 the city and the Museum agreed to move the Museum farther in the park next to a Memorial called the Connecticut Trees of Honor.
 The Memorial is dedicated to those who gave their lives in Afghanistan and Iraq.
-It was felt the Museum and the Memorial would complement each other.
+The Museum and the Memorial complement each other.

 The Greater Middletown Military Museum is registered as a nonprofit corporation (501 C 3) with the IRS and also registered as non-profit with the state of Connecticut.

-Over the years, the Museum has worked very diligently to form various committees, such as building, membership, fundraising committees, etc., to help move the process forward.
+Over the years, the Museum has worked very diligently to form various committees, such as building, membership, fundraising committees, etc., to continue the preservation of our military history.
+Volunteers are encouraged to drop in or call us.
+You may also wish to become an active museum member.